louischatriot/nedb/README.md

 As such, it was not designed for speed.
 That said, it is still pretty fast on the expected datasets (10,000 documents max).
-On my machine (3 years old, no SSD), with a collection containing 10,000 documents and with no index (they not implemented yet):
+On my machine (3 years old, no SSD), with a collection containing 10,000 documents and with no index (they are not implemented yet):
-* An insert takes 0.1ms
+* An insert takes 0.1 ms
-* A read takes 5.7ms
+* A read takes 5.7 ms
-* An update takes 10.9ms
+* An update takes 10.9 ms
-* A deletion takes 8.1ms
+* A deletion takes 8.1 ms

 You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
 They all take an optional parameter which is the size of the dataset to use (default is 10,000).